 FEDERAL PUBLIC DEFENDER

-The Federal Public Defender for the Southern District of Florida is accepting applications for the full-time position of Appellate Legal Secretary in our Miami office.
-The Federal Public Defender, a branch of the United States Courts is an Equal Opportunity Employer and operates under the authority of the Criminal Justice Act (18 U.S.C. § 3006A) to provide defense services to indigent persons in federal criminal cases.
+The Federal Public Defender for the Southern District of Florida is accepting applications for the position of Mitigation Specialist – Social Worker in our Miami office.
+The Federal Public Defender, a branch of the United States Courts, an Equal Opportunity Employer, operates under the authority of the Criminal Justice Act, 18 U.S.C. §3006A, to provide defense services to indigent persons in federal criminal cases and related matters in the federal courts.

 The selected candidate will be subject to a background check as a condition of employment.

-Salary and Benefits: This is a full-time position and federal salary and benefits apply.
-Salary will be commensurate with experience and qualifications of the applicant.
-This position is subject to mandatory Electronic Funds Transfer (direct deposit) participation of net pay.
+Salary and Benefits: This is a full-time position, and federal salary and benefits apply.
+Salary is dependent upon qualifications and experience with an annual starting range from $70,545 – $154,458.
+This position is subject to mandatory electronic transfer (direct deposit) of net pay.

 How to Apply: No telephone calls please.
-Qualified persons may apply by submitting a letter of interest outlining experience, resume and two work references [send in PDF format as one attachment] to:
+Qualified persons may apply by submitting a letter of interest outlining experience, background in criminal law, and interest in the field of criminal defense, resume and three references with contact information (send in PDF format as one attachment) to:

 Human Resources Specialist